 Georgia is the co-creator and producer of Inherited, a New York Times-recommended podcast about the youth climate movement from audio network Critical Frequency.
 Inherited's 4-episode pilot season was released in autumn 2020, and has been featured on Apple Podcasts and in such outlets as Grist, Outside Magazine, and Earther.
 On Earth Day 2021, Georgia and her Inherited co-creator, Julianna Bradley, were featured on CBS This Morning with Gayle King.

 Georgia has worked on media projects for a wide variety of organizations.
 She has collaborated on beloved NPR shows, created unorthodox stories for start-ups, helped produce speaker series and science festivals, and worked in tiny news departments for independent local radio stations.

 In addition to her ongoing work on Inherited, Georgia currently produces YR Media's podcast Adult ISH, distributed by Radiotopia.
 She is also a researcher and occasional contributor to the climate newsletter Hot Take.

-Georgia is a passionate and active climate organizer with the Sunrise Movement's NYC chapter.
+Previously, Georgia was an active member of the Sunrise Movement's NYC chapter.
 She is an alumna of Brown University, where she was the recipient of a B.A. in Literary Arts, with honors, and a Casey Shearer Memorial Award for Excellence in Creative Nonfiction.
 In early 2020, she received a Merlyn's Pen Climate Grant.

 A former theatre kid, Georgia brings imagination, sensitivity, a strong understanding of narrative, and personal flair to her work across disciplines.
 In her limited spare time, she enjoys playing music with family, drawing, and being with fellow queer community members.
 She occasionally moonlights as a drag performer.